 Below is the 7 topmost comparison between Outsourcing vs Offshoring

-Using offshoring and even outsourcing activities for a call center has been in vogue since the last decade.
-When the outsourcing of any business activity or any business operation takes place at a place other than the firm’s origin, it can be called as offshoring.
-The business or the organization can decide by itself that how they want to use those practices, which is in combination or singly.
-Sometimes, offshoring can also be called as the subset of the outsourcing.
+Using offshoring and outsourcing activities for a call center has been in vogue since the last decade.
+When outsourcing any business activity or business operation occurs at a place other than the firm’s origin, it can be called offshoring.
+The business or the organization can decide how they want to use those practices, whether in combination or singly.
+Sometimes, offshoring can also be called a subset of outsourcing.

-Businesses which have significant revenue overseas, like Microsoft Corp and Apple Inc., can capitalize on the opportunity to keep the related profits in the offshore accounts in those countries where there are lower tax burdens.
+Businesses with significant revenue overseas, like Microsoft Corp and Apple Inc., can capitalize on the opportunity to keep the related profits in the offshore accounts in countries with lower tax burdens.

 Popular jobs that have been outsourced are